Access to Higher Education Diploma (Social Science and Humanities)

 Former students have gone on to study degrees and professional qualifications in subjects such as history, social policy, politics, literature, journalism, creative writing, youth work, counselling and education.

-And….over the past 4 years, our Access to Higher Education Diploma pass rate has been an average of 100% with students going to universities across the UK!!
+And…over the past 6 years, our Access to Higher Education Diploma pass rate has been an average of 100% with students going to universities across the UK!!

 This is a full-time course.
-Students are encouraged to be residential at the college throughout the course but there are a limited number of non-residential places available.
-The Diploma is delivered as a blend of classroom, online and independent study.
-The main learning will be up to 3 days each week at college and the rest of the week can be used for assignments, research, independent study and catching up with your fellow students!
+As such, we encourage students to be part-time residential at the college throughout the course but there are a limited number of non-residential places available.
+Fircroft delivers the Diploma as a blend of classroom, online and independent study.
+The main learning will be 3-4 days each week at college and the rest of the week can be used for assignments, research and independent study.

 What you will study